Gadzooks43/secure-password-manager/README.md

 ### Windows

+0. **Install System Requirements**
+  - Ensure that a current version of python (3.12 or greater) and a current version of Node.js is installed and on your path.
+  - Verify that npm and pip are working

 1. **Unzip Project**

    Open the provided zip file and open the project in your prefered IDE or Text Editor (VSCode was used by the creators)